CyVerse-learning-materials/container_camp_workshop_2018/docker/dockerintro.rst

 	EXPOSE 5000

 1.4.6.
-The last step is the command for running the application which is simply - `python ./app.py`.
-Use the `CMD` command to do that:
+The last step is the command for running the application which is simply - ``python ./app.py``.
+Use the ``CMD`` command to do that:

 .. code-block:: bash

 	CMD ["python", "/usr/src/app/app.py"]

-The primary purpose of `CMD` is to tell the container which command it should run by default when it is started.
+The primary purpose of ``CMD`` is to tell the container which command it should run by default when it is started.

 .. _Build the image:

 2. Build the image

 Now that you have your Dockerfile, you can build your image.
-The `docker build` command does the heavy-lifting of creating a docker image from a Dockerfile.
+The ``docker build`` command does the heavy-lifting of creating a docker image from a Dockerfile.

-The `docker build command` is quite simple - it takes an optional tag name with the `-t` flag, and the location of the directory containing the Dockerfile - the `.` indicates the current directory:
+The ``docker build command`` is quite simple - it takes an optional tag name with the ``-t`` flag, and the location of the directory containing the Dockerfile - the ``.`` indicates the current directory:

 ..
 Note::

-	When you run the `docker build` command given below, make sure to replace `<YOUR_DOCKERHUB_USERNAME>` with your username.
+	When you run the ``docker build`` command given below, make sure to replace ``<YOUR_DOCKERHUB_USERNAME>`` with your username.
 This username should be the same one you created when registering on Docker hub.
-If you haven't done that yet, please go ahead and create an account in Dockerhub.
+If you haven't done that yet, please go ahead and create an account in `Dockerhub <https://hub.docker.com>`_.

 .. code-block:: bash